Simonlee711/Simonlee711.github.io/_pages/fput.md

 # Source Code

-This project was done in AM 129 - Scientific Computing at UC Santa Cruz, taught by Ian May.
-Below I will list the source files made in this assignment and the code linked below.

 ```code/fortran/Makefile```: file that compiles and builds Fortran files

 ```code/fortran/fput.f90```: main module that brings together the rest of the files